AlbertoSinigaglia/canvas-animations/README.md

 https://en.wikipedia.org/wiki/Maze_generation_algorithm

 ## LavaGlow
-Simple animation spawning some balls with random radius in a square, and used to mimic "lava lamp".
+Simple animation which spawns some balls with random radius in a square, and used to mimic "lava lamp".
 You can change the size of the square from, taking in account that the algorithm used is O(n*n) where n = pizel of the square, each frame.
 ```javascript
 canvas.width=500;
 canvas.height=500;
 ```

 ## LineConnected
-Simple animation spawning some ponts outside the canvas, and connecting if they're close to someone less than a given distance, which can be changed by changing
+Simple animation which spawns some ponts outside the canvas, and connecting if they're close to someone less than a given distance, which can be changed by changing
 ```javascript
 var tollerance = 90;
 ```
 ## Lissajous
-Simple animation spawning some points in the intersection of the circles on top and on the left.
+Simple animation which spawns some points in the intersection of the circles on top and on the left.
 You can change the number of circles by changing
 ```javascript
 var nSquare = 10;
 ```